chiq2045/config-files/README.md

 # config-files
-Configure files for all sorts of software
+Configure files for all sorts of software.
+Copy at your own risk

+# included configs
+- Vim
+- NGINX